 SOFTS-Raw sugar futures rise as Brazil output data disappoints

-LONDON, April 28 (Reuters) - Raw sugar futures rose on Thursday after data showed top producer Brazil's sugarcane crush fell sharply in the first half of April, though a strong dollar kept gains in check.
+NEW YORK/LONDON, April 28 (Reuters) - Raw sugar futures closed higher on Thursday after data showed top producer Brazil's sugarcane crush fell sharply in the first half of April, though a strong dollar kept gains in check.

 SUGAR